mehdieji/tifex-py/README.md

 ## Introduction - TODO
 - Motivation for package
-- Types of feature available (introduce statistical, spectral, time frequency types)
+- The available features are detailed in the README_Features.md

 ## Installation
 __Tifex-Py__ can be installed with pip: